isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/crm-campaign-sync/default-value-mappings.rst

-.. _default-field-mappings-crm-campaign:
+.. _default-value-mappings-crm-campaign:

-Default Field Mappings
+Default Value Mappings
 =========================

 By default, the campaign synchronization process maps the following values